-Connecticut police arrest two men carrying 420 lbs of marijuana
+Dogs credited with busting two men in Connecticut with 420 lbs of marijuana

 The truck was stopped Friday while it was headed southbound on Interstate 95, in Darien.

 The two suspects, 23-year-old Vahe Manjikian and 27-year-old Kevin Conrado of Los Angeles, have been charged with possession of marijuana with intent to sell.
 Manjikian was driving the truck and Conrado was the passenger.
 They are being held on $100,000 bonds.
+CNN was unable to determine whether the men had retained attorneys.